infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

     * Counselor: A Counselor shall, at least, have his/her first degree in psychology with a minimum experience of two years in the area.
     * Home Mothers: A Home Mother should complete at least grade six and shall have at least a three months relevant training and a minimum experience of one year as an assistant home mother.
 - [^11]Udayan care recommends
 	- person-in-charge,
 	- probation officer/CWO/CW,
 	- counselor/psychologist/mental health expert,
 	- house mother/house father,
 	- para-medical staff/staff nurse/nursing orderly
 	- storekeeper-cum-accountant;
 	- educator/tutor, medical officer, art & craft & activity teacher and PT instructor-cum-yoga teacher psychiatrist may be hired as part-time staff.
-		- The rule suggests a staffing pattern for a CCI with capacity for 100 children.
-Some other important conditions to be followed include the following:
 	- Only female person-in-charge and staff to be appointed for CCIs housing girls
-			- Those associated with CCIs should not be convicted persons or those involved in immoral act, child abuse, employment of child labour, moral turpitude or should hold any political office during his/her tenure
-			- No one should be appointed or work in CCIs without police verification.
 	- CCIs housing infants should hire ayahs and paramedical staff as per need.
 (Page 26)

-## Elements of Training
+## Caregiver Training
-- [^2]According to Miracle Foundation's approach, Anwesha underwent a complete training in areas of supporting family culture rights of the child, attachment, discipline techniques, childdevelopment, health care – preventative & curative, gender roles, sexual abuseprevention, communication skills, conflict resolution and stress management.
+- [^2]According to Miracle Foundation's approach, Anwesha underwent a complete training in areas of supporting
+	- family culture
+	- rights of the child
+	- attachment
+	- discipline techniques
+	- child development
+	- health care – preventative & curative
+	- gender roles
+	- sexual abuse and prevention
+	- communication skills
+	- conflict resolution
+	- stress management.
 	- [^9]Cultural, social, gender and religious sensitisation should also be assured.
-Training in dealing appropriately with challenging behaviour, including conflict resolution techniques and means to prevent acts of harm or self-harm, should be provided to all care staff  employed by the institutions’ management.
-In (Page 29)
-- According to a seminar on mental health in institutional care,
+- According to a seminar on mental health in institutional care, caregivers need to be trained in Participatory Action Research
 	- The Participatory Action Research (PAR) was a six month study involving researchers, caretakers, administrators, and children.
-The aim was to deﬁne an Appropriate Technique and an Efﬁcient Management Strategy in the care of children with behavioural difﬁculties.
+The aim was to deﬁne an **Appropriate Technique and an Efﬁcient Management Strategy** in the care of children with behavioural difﬁculties.
 	- PAR has three essential ingredients:
-		- Developing Self-understanding;
+		- Developing Self-understanding
 		- Paying Attention to Insights
 		- Respecting the other and Reciprocity
 	- To be able to do PAR effectively, basic communication skills are also important.
 	- Listening to understand is the most important communication skill that we often miss.
-	- Through PAR. we intended involving the children in ﬁnding a more meaningful way to ex-press themselves.
-We also wanted to involve the staff as partners in this dialogue.
-We attempted to evolve a self-sustaining and participatory methodology to solve the daily problems of aggression among children.
+	- Through PAR, caregivers find a more meaningful way to express themselves, while working with children with difficulties

-## Right attitudes:
+## Caregiver mindset
-There are some very helpful attitudes for a Participatory Approach thatwe could take from Carl Rogers, the founder of Humanistic Psychology:
+- There are some very helpful attitudes for a Participatory Approach that we could take from Carl Rogers, the founder of Humanistic Psychology:
 	- Empathy or Accurate Understanding;
-- Non-Judgemental Attitude or Unconditional Positive Regard;
+	- Non-Judgemental Attitude or Unconditional Positive Regard
 	- Genuineness or truthfulness.

-# Caregiver support
+## Caregiver self-care & support
-- [^2]For Miracle Foundation.
-‘Tea time with house parents’, the practice of Miracle staff spending informal timewith caregivers enabled them to unwind, open up, share their joys and concernsand feel acknowledged as being important.
+- [^2]At Miracle Foundation, ‘Tea time with house parents’, the practice of Miracle staff spending informal timewith caregivers enabled them to unwind, open up, share their joys and concerns and feel acknowledged as being important.
-- [^2]Miracle Staff, House parent Diary served to be a readyreference of their important tasks and responsibilities.
+- [^2]Miracle Staff also write regularly in the House parent Diary that served to be a readyreference of their important tasks and responsibilities.
-- Prerna[^7] recommends self care tips for all caregivers
+- Prerna[^7] recommends self care tips for all caregivers:
 	- Get 8 hours of sleep.
 	* Drink adequate water and make sure you are eating healthy meals.
 	* Be self compassionate: You are also going through a difficult time, it's okay to struggle